mayankchaudhary26/Dev-Swag/README.md

 "reference": "https://codeship.com/swag",

-    "difficulty": "medium",
+- 🔭  "difficulty": "medium",
-    "description": "Submit 15 builds in 30 days, get stickers sent your way!
-(Ships only to North America and Europe)", "dateAdded": 2018-02-18
+- 🌱  "description": "Leave a review about DevNews OR DevDiscuss podcasts on Apple Podcasts and get a free pack of DEV stickers.",
+- ✨  "dateAdded": 2018-02-18
-    "tags": ["stickers"]
+- 📫  "tags": ["stickers"]
   <br>
   <br>
   <br>